|Hiking from Lavandou to Saint Raphaël

 Passage over the rocks connecting a few small sandy beaches and the large Nartelle Beach

-Port of Santa Lucia / Agay via Cap Dramont
+From Port Santa Lucia / Agay via Cap Dramont .

 La Favière / New Port of Le Lavandou (45 mins - 2 km).
 Walk along the beach